Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 Recall that a morphism that is a homotopy equivalence can be realized as a composition of type I folds, after possibly subdividing, (see \Cref{ssec:graphsandCVn}).
-Then the lengths of edges in the graphs of folding sequences are nonincreasing.
+Then the lengths of conjugacy classes in $F_n$ are nonincreasing in the folding sequence.
 Hence, seeing $\ov{CV_n} \subset \mathbb P\R_{\geq 0}^{F_n}$ (see \Cref{ssec:boundaryCVn}), it follows that a folding sequence $(G_s)_{s \ge 0}$ always projectively converges to an $\R$-tree $T$, which we call the \textbf{limit tree}.
 More precisely, to a reduced folding sequence $(G_s)_{s \ge 0}$, Namazi--Pettet--Reynolds associate a {\it topological limit tree} $\hat{T}$, \cite[Section 5.1]{NPR2014}.
-This is a topological $F_n$-tree obtained by considering the universal cover $T_0$ of $G_0$, identifying points in $T_0$ whose images coincide in the universal cover $T_n$ of $G_n$, for some $n > 0$, and finally ensuring that this quotient space is Hausdorff.
+This is a topological tree (a space that is uniquely path connected and locally path connected) admitting an $F_n$-action obtained by considering the universal cover $T_0$ of $G_0$, identifying points in $T_0$ whose images coincide in the universal cover $T_n$ of $G_n$, for some $n > 0$, and finally ensuring that this quotient space is Hausdorff.
 They show that the natural $F_n$-action on $\hat{T}$ has dense orbits.
-Now, putting a metric on $G_s$ for each $s \ge 0$ yields a pseudo-metric on $\hat{T}$ as follows.
+Now, assigning a length measure to the folding sequence $(G_s)_{s \ge 0}$ yields a pseudo-metric on $\hat{T}$ as follows.
 For each $s \ge 0$, denote by $d_s$ the induced metric on the universal cover $T_s:=\wt{G_s}$.
 Then, $\hat{T}$ has a pseudo-metric defined as

 where $x_s,y_s \in T_s$ are points mapped to $x,y \in \hat{T}$, respectively, under the quotient map $T_s \to \hat{T}$.
 Finally, let $T$ be the $\R$-tree obtained from $\hat{T}$ by identifying pairs of points at pseudo-distance 0, and let $d$ be its induced metric.
 Then,